Holly Harper

 Holly Harper is a fictional character on the ABC television series Brothers & Sisters.
 She is portrayed by Patricia Wettig.

-Character history
+History

 Background

 Holly was William Walker's mistress for over 20 years who lived in a house purchased by William Walker 15 minutes away from the Walker Household.

 Season 1

 Holly was first introduced as a friend of William Walker.
 After he died, it was discovered that they had had an affair for several years that produced Holly's daughter Rebecca.
 She eventually buys a large share in the Ojai Food Co., thanks to the large amount of money William leaves her and Rebecca.
 Yet then she proposes that the company buys a winery and it is voted down, to the joy of Sarah.
 However, when Tommy hears of the idea, he and Holly go into business together by buying and opening the Walker Landing winery.

 David Caplan

 When Rebecca and Holly have a fight, Holly finds out that David Caplan is Rebecca's father.
 Holly and her daughter have a fight and Holly tells her daughter that she has had enough of Rebecca treating her like a second class citizen.
 Holly then kicked her out of the house.
 Holly and Tommy helped save Ojai Foods from going under when they merged the businesses together making Holly CEO of the companies.